Calculate the exact shares to buy based on your trading capital risk, entry price, and stop loss to avoid account blowups.

 Max Capital Allocation = Number of Shares to Buy * Entry Price

-Even if you have a trading system with a high win rate, without proper position sizing, one massive loss can erase weeks of gains.
-Sizing ensures that every loss is small and mathematically controlled, allowing your edge to play out over a large sample size of trades.
+Even with a trading system that has a high win rate, poor position sizing can allow one large loss to erase weeks of gains.
+Sizing keeps each loss controlled so your strategy can be judged over a larger sample of trades.

 The 1% rule states that you should never risk more than 1% of your total trading account value on any single trade.
 For instance, if your account is worth ₹50,000, your maximum risk exposure per trade should not exceed ₹500.